Risako Kinjo

 Risako Kinjo (née Kawai) (金城 梨沙子, Kinjo Risako) is a Japanese wrestler.
 She is a two-time gold medalist at the Olympic Games, a three-time gold medalist at the World Wrestling Championships and a four-time gold medalist at the Asian Wrestling Championships.

-She finished second at the 2015 World Wrestling Championships in Las Vegas and represented her country at the 2016 Summer Olympics winning a gold medal by defeating Maria Mamashuk of Belarus 3-0.
+She finished second at the 2015 World Wrestling Championships in Las Vegas and represented her country at the 2016 Summer Olympics, winning a gold medal by defeating Maria Mamashuk of Belarus 3-0.

 She celebrated her Olympic gold medal victory by delivering two fireman's carry takedowns to her coach (Kazuhito Sakae).

 Kawai's Olympic gold medal was one of four won by Japan's women's wrestling team at the 2016 Rio games.

 In 2021, Kawai won the gold medal in the 57 kg wrestling division at the Tokyo Olympics.
-Her younger sister Yukako won gold in the 62 kg division the previous day.
+Her younger sister Yukako had won gold in the 62 kg division the previous day.